 by Gina Pera

-Before delving into the stories of six real-life couples to illustrate familiar themes, this chapter briefly explores the shared foundation of these themes: ADHD symptoms, along with the poor coping strategies and cognitive distortions so common to late-diagnosis ADHD individuals and their partners.
+Before delving into the stories of six real-life couples to illustrate familiar themes, this chapter briefly explores ADHD symptoms as well as the poor coping strategies and cognitive distortions so common to late-diagnosis ADHD individuals and their partners.

 Chapter 2: Principles of ADHD-Focused Couple Therapy